 While academic progress is not the only sign of student success, it is a crucial component.

-Middle school teachers will be updating grades every 3 weeks.
-At this time, any student who is receiving a grade of D or F in one of the main subject areas (math, ELA, science, history, specialties) will be placed on academic probation for the next 3 weeks.
+Middle school teachers will be updating grades regularly.
+At this time, any student who is receiving a grade of D or F in one of the main subject areas (math, ELA, science, history, specialties) will be placed on academic probation ..
 Parents will be notified of student placement on academic probation via email and letter home.